stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 Decentralized application do not want to store credentials of their users.
 Instead users should be able to login using some kind of cryptographic proof that they control a public key.

 The private key for that public key is guarded and managed by a so-called authenticator.
 When a users visits the app, the app needs to communicate with the authenticator.
-In the authenticator, the user can control which public key should be shared with the application.
+The authenticator helps the user to choose a public key that should be shared with the application.

 In addition to the public key, more information can be shared like email address or profile pictures.
-In particular, a private key is derived by the authenticator specific for the application and for the user.
+Some data can be shared publicly, other only with the application.
+In particular, a private key is derived by the authenticator that is specific to the application and to the user.
 This private key can be used by the application to access for example decentralized storage or sign messages in the name of the user of the application.

 # Specification

-## Authentication Flow

 The basic flow of the authentication between the application and the authenticator (aka wallet or agent of the user) is as follows:

 1. Application creates app transit private key, signs an auth request with that key and sends the request to the Authenticator.
-2. In the Authenticator, User authorizes sharing of public key, Authenticator derives app private key from request.
+2. In the Authenticator, User authorizes sharing of public key, Authenticator derives app private key from request and updates the user's public profile if required.
 3. Authenticator creates response with authorized data and sends response to the Application.
 4. Application verifies signature against the app transit private key.

 https://cogarius.medium.com/blockstack-world-tour-brussels-social-dapp-workshop-fb0ef887b55f

-## Authentication Response

-The authentication response is a signed JWT that contains the requests and authorized data.
-The token is signed with the app transit key.

-### Public key and BNS Username

-If the Stacks address representing the public key owns a BNS username, it is returned as part of the response.
-Other users can use the username to lookup metadata of other applications via the zonefile and the profile linked in the zonefile.
-The profile is signed with the private key belonging to the public key.

-### App key derivation

-### Profile

-### App Meta Data

-### Response Token Schema

-The response is a signed json web token following standard [RFC 7519](https://tools.ietf.org/html/rfc7519).
+Requests and responses are signed json web tokens (JWT) following standard [RFC 7519](https://tools.ietf.org/html/rfc7519).

-A typical header is
+The header of any JWT must be

 ```
 {